NullNoname/chromarks/README.md

 Chrome Web Store will require the developers to be more transparent about the user's privacy (https://yro.slashdot.org/story/16/04/15/1910230/google-updates-chrome-web-store-policy-requires-devs-to-be-more-transparent-about-user-data).
 Starting from July 15th, 2016, extensions that don't comply with the new Chrome Web Store policy will be removed.
 The Chromarks's options menu or the website (chromarks.NET) do not have any Privacy Policy pages.

 The malicious version of Chromarks was deleted from Chrome Store as of May 8, 2016, either by its authors or Google.

+On June 15, 2016, a new extension called Chromarks Plus was released by an author named "denegromaria".
+As of version 1.1, Chromarks Plus is based on Chromarks 2.6.1 code but malicious codes and dangerous permissions removed.
+The relationship with the author(s) of Chromarks Plus and Chromarks 2.6.* is currently unknown.